jvoisin/snuffleupagus/doc/source/config.rst

 global
 ^^^^^^

-This configuration variable contain parameters that are used by other ones:
+This configuration variable contains parameters that are used by multiple functions:

-- ``secret_key``: A secret key used by various cryptographic features, like `cookies protection <features.html#session-cookie-stealing-via-xss>`__ or `unserialize protection <features.html#unserialize-related-magic>`__, so do make sure that it's random and long enough.
+- ``secret_key``: A secret key used by various cryptographic features, like `cookies protection <features.html#session-cookie-stealing-via-xss>`__ or `unserialize protection <features.html#unserialize-related-magic>`__, please ensure the length and complexity is sufficient.
-  You can generate it with something like this: ``head -c 256 /dev/urandom | tr -dc 'a-zA-Z0-9'``.
+  You can generate it with functions such as: ``head -c 256 /dev/urandom | tr -dc 'a-zA-Z0-9'``.

 ::